cwendorf/Sourcebook/R/data-analysis/repeated.md

 ### Obtaining Inferential Statistics

-Get the ANOVA source table with tests of statistical significance.
+3. Type the following to get the ANOVA source table with tests of statistical significance.

 ```{r}
 summary(Results)